The Ascending Triangle

 Identifying an Ascending Triangle

 Trend Established: As with any other continuation pattern there must be an established trend to continue.
-Within a downtrend or uptrend, ascending triangles are formed after a short term established uptrend, which creates the ascending support line.
+Within a downtrend or uptrend, ascending triangles build once a short term established uptrend.
+This creates the ascending support line.
 I once read that up to 75% of all ascending triangles breakout in the direction of the overall trend, which leaves only roughly 25% that could be potential reversals.
 Further investigation with the RSI, MACD, Moving Averages, and other indicators can be conducted to determine the potential for continuation or reversal.
-An example will be shown in this article using $DAL below.
+Here is an example using $DAL:

-Equal Highs: Once a trend has been established and the price has created equal highs, you can identify the location of the overhead resistance line.
+Equal Highs: A trendline is established when the price has created equal highs.
+You can identify the location of the overhead resistance line based on those highs.
 At least 2 equal highs should be present for reference points in order for a trend line to be formed.

-Higher Lows: Once 2 equal highs and a resistance trend line can be identified, there should be pullback points, where the price bounces off of the resistance line and retraces to a lower level.
-If these pullbacks create higher lows, a new support trend line can be established to give the ascending triangle it’s shape.
+Higher Lows: There will be pullback points to create the uptrend with higher lows.
+This is where the price bounces off of the resistance line and retraces to a lower level.
+When pullbacks create higher lows, a new support trend line is established.
+This gives the ascending triangle it’s shape.

 Volume: As the price range narrows, the volume typically decreases.